jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 If the argument is unknown, it is no longer possible to decode the remainder arguments, thus rendering effectively the entire packet unknown.
-The length information is implicity part of the verbose DLT argument and is not encoded in a consistent manner across all arguments.
+The length information is implicitly part of the verbose DLT argument and is not encoded in a consistent manner across all arguments.

 When the packet is completely decoded, the length of the payload by summing the